ShamanthNyk/Neural-Net-Visualizer/README.md

 # Neural-Net-Visualizer

-This repository contains a Neural network Visualizer for the MNIST data set.This is deployed as a web app using Streamlit and a model server using Flask and Keras.
+This repository contains a Neural network Visualizer for the MNIST data set.It is deployed as a web application using Streamlit along with a model server using Flask and Keras.